flatironinstitute/FMM3D/docs/install.rst

 On a Fedora/CentOS linux system, these dependencies can be installed as follows::

-  sudo yum install make gcc gcc-c++ gcc-gfortran libgomp octave octave-devel
+  sudo yum install make gcc gcc-c++ gcc-gfortran libgomp

 then see below for ``mwrap``.